viktor02/picoInstaller/README.md

 ## From sources

-To install this app you need Python >3.6 up to 3.9 and install some requirements:
+To install this app you need Python >3.6 and install some requirements:
 1. `pip install .`
-2. Run `picoInstaller` in console
+2. Make sure you have adb installed and available in your PATH

-Warning: due to a bug in the adbutils library, installation on python>3.9 is not possible
+3. Run `picoInstaller` in console

 ## From releases